 About USETSU presets (English)

-I am the photographer, Takashi Yasui.
+My name is Takashi Yasui, and I am a photographer based in Tokyo.
 My first encounter with Lightroom was back in 2013.
-At that time, it wasn't the subscription-based model we see today but was a one-time purchase software called "Adobe Photoshop Lightroom 4".
-Checking my purchase email, the price was 12,800 yen.
+At that time, it wasn't the subscription-based model we see today but was a one-time purchase called Adobe Photoshop Lightroom 4.
+Looking at my receipt, the price was ¥12,800.
 Back then, I wasn't a professional or anything, so spending that amount on software was quite a big decision for me.

-In 2023, I published a comprehensive photo book titled "PERSONAL WORK."
+In 2023, I published my comprehensive photo book, PERSONAL WORK.
 I confronted and selected from approximately 150,000 past photos, re-edited them, and engaged in intense discussions with the printing director about color corrections and other aspects.
 Throughout the process of completing the photo book, I faced the colors of my photographs more than ever before.
-Considering this as a milestone, I am now offering my original Lightroom presets, "USETSU presets," for sale.
+Considering this a milestone, I am now offering my original Lightroom presets—USETSU presets—for sale.

 Before - After